 Distribution: N - Frl (Hinteregger 1994, in Austrian terr., near the border).

 Description: Thallus crustose, episubstratic, grey to grey-brown, of densely crowded, 0.05-0.15 mm wide, strongly convex, often slightly crenate to subcoralloid areoles.
 Apothecia biatorine, round to slightly irregular in outline, sessile with a constricted base or more rarely appressed, 0.3-0.8 mm across, with a ochre, orange-brown or red-brown, flat to slightly convex, sometimes thinly whitish-pruinose (only visible when wet) disc, and a distinct, but not prominent, finally often excluded proper margin.
-Exciple brown and with minute colourless granules in outer part, colourless or pale yellow within, laterally 40-100 μm thick, of strongly gelatinized, branched and anastomosing, radiating hyphae; epithecium to 25 μm high, pale ochre to reddish brown, with colourless to pale ochre granules, K-, N+ bright orange-brown, sometimes streaking into the hymenium; hymenium colourless, 60-75 μm high; paraphyses relatively easily separated, sparingly branched and anastomosing, 0.7-1.5 μm thick, the apical cells to 2 μm wide; hypothecium 70-150 μm high, colourless to yellowish.
-Asci 8-spored, cylindrical-clavate, the I+ blue tholus with a wide, I+ dark blue tube structure that expands towards the top, without a pale axial body, Psora-type.
+Proper exciple brown and with minute colourless granules in outer part, colourless or pale yellow within, laterally 40-100 μm thick, of strongly gelatinized, branched and anastomosing, radiating hyphae; epithecium to 25 μm high, pale ochre to reddish brown, with colourless to pale ochre granules, K-, N+ bright orange-brown, sometimes streaking into the hymenium; hymenium colourless, 60-75 μm high; paraphyses relatively easily separated, sparingly branched and anastomosing, 0.7-1.5 μm thick, the apical cells to 2 μm wide; hypothecium colourless to yellowish, 70-150 μm high.
+Asci 8-spored, cylindrical-clavate, the I+ blue tholus with a wide, I+ dark blue tube structure that expands towards the top, without a pale axial body, approaching the Micarea-type.
 Ascospores 1-celled, hyaline, broadly ellipsoid, 9.5-15.5 x 4-8 μm.
 Photobiont chlorococcoid.
 Spot tests: thallus K-, C-, KC-, P-.
-Chemistry: 2 fatty acids
+Chemistry: 2 fatty acids.

 Note: a circumboreal species growing on twigs of subalpine shrubs, certainly more widespread in the Alps.